 Max Vernon’s lyrics leave an indelible impression.
 Using dynamic melodies in a pop format, he subliminally infiltrates the listener with smart content.
 His bait and hook got to me immediately.
 He employs words that move, words that drive the discussion, and words that can be subtly subversive and delivered with a tongue-in-cheek attitude.
 Topically he is current, but his intellectual curiosity captures the subtleties and irony in the topics/controversies of the day.
 But wait!
 All this is delivered in the most beautiful manner.

-He plays the piano with such ease and fluidity, melding Jazz, blues, Do Wop, and cabaret, and adds tou
+He plays the piano with such ease and fluidity, melding Jazz, blues, Do Wop, and cabaret, and adds touches of frivolity with classical escapades that are diced into song construction.

 Getting recognition from his delightful cover parody of Katy Perry's " I Kissed A Girl" is a strange way to find Max Vernon’s music.
 But it has been the vehicle for attention even though it was sort of a goof that he decided to record and make a video.
 Attention has come his way.
 As I am writing this, a release party for The Guilt by Association Volume 2 featuring danceable cover songs is at the Music Hall of Williamsburg.
 His cover is in good company.

-e he doesn’t have an official release, he has chosen to share recordings and demos on The One Sixty One.
+Since he doesn’t have an official release, he has chosen to share recordings and demos on The One Sixty One.
 On YouTube, he shares stripped-down footage of piano and vocals in various homey settings and the practice studios at NYU.

 His most ambitious recording is "A Good God Is Hard To Find."
 He infuses white-collar crime, in god we trust, and proposition eight all into the same conversation tying these thoughts into a round of ecstasy-embedded harmonies.
 How is that possible?
 But he does it.